Last Updated :

 In terms of Section 581B(1) of the Companies Act, 1956, the objects of a producer company registered under this Act may be all or any of the following matters:

-(a) production, harvesting, procurement, grading, pooling, handling, marketing, selling, export of primary produce of the members or import of goods or services for their benefit.
+- production, harvesting, procurement, grading, pooling, handling, marketing, selling, the export of primary produce of the Members or import of goods or services for their benefit.

-(b) processing including preserving, drying, distilling, brewing, vinting, canning and packaging of the produce of its members.
+- processing including preserving, drying, distilling, brewing, venting, canning and packaging of the produce of its members.

-(k) financing of procurement, processing, marketing or other activities specified in clauses (a) to (j) above, which include extending of credit facilities or any other financial services to its members.
-Further, under Section 581B(2) it has also been clarified that every producer company shall deal primarily with the produce of its active members for carrying out any of its objects specified above.
+- financing of procurement, processing, marketing or other activities specified in clauses (a) to (j) above, which include extending of credit facilities or any other financial services to its members.
+Further, under Section 581B(2) it has also been clarified that every producer company shall deal primarily with the production of its active members for carrying out any of its objects specified above.